 Travel is a wonderful experience for many.
 Gathering your things and boarding a plane or climbing into a car to set off into the distance, away from chaos where no emails or phone calls can reach you is a feeling many of us look forward to all year.
 Depending on your occupation, a lucky few get to travel all the time — but are they actually lucky?

-The Economist released an article earlier this week titled The sad, sick life of the business traveller, which highlights some of the negative effects business travel has on an individual, based on a new study recently released by the University of Surrey in Britain, and Linnaeus University in Sweden.
+The Economist released an article earlier this week titled The sad, sick life of the business traveler, which highlights some of the negative effects business travel has on an individual, based on a new study recently released by the University of Surrey in Britain, and Linnaeus University in Sweden.

 This raises the question: besides the accumulation of frequent flier miles, is business travel really something we should be jealous of?

-The physiological effects being the most common and obvious — these include the well-known afflictions like jet lag, as well as deep vein thrombosis, and exposure to germs and excess radiation (for people who travel more than 85,000 miles per year).
+The physiological effects being the most common and obvious — these include the well-known afflictions like jet lag, as well as deep vein thrombosis, exposure to germs and excess radiation (for people who travel more than 85,000 miles per year).

-These include increased stress from accumulated workload during travel time (read: inbox overload), loneliness from being cut off from regular social interactions found in traditional offices and occupation, as well as suffering relationships with family and friends, due to their frequent absence at home and at local social gatherings.
+These include increased stress from accumulated workload during travel time, loneliness from being cut off from regular social interactions found in traditional offices and occupation, as well as suffering relationships with family and friends, due to their frequent absence at home and at local social gatherings.

 One area not covered in the study or the article is the toll hypermobility takes on your back and posture.
-The long hours spent confined in the unforgiving airplane seats can cramp up your back and stiffen your neck, leading to increased back pain and contribute to making an already unenjoyable experience to a painful one, too.
+The long hours spent confined in the unforgiving airplane seats can cramp up your back and stiffen your neck, leading to increased back pain and contributing to making an already unenjoyable experience a painful one, too.